viega/hatrack/tests/README.md

 run some very basic functionality tests, and then run a ton of timing tests.

-At some point I may put a lot more work into this.

 If you'd like to see counters for most of the lock-free implementations, to see how often compare-and-swap applications fail, then compile with `-DHATRACK_COUNTERS` on.
 This will slow down the